vibrains/WPSeed/README.md

 Feel free to contact me or add pull-requests/issues.

 ## License
-WPSeed is released under the terms of the GNU General Public License
+wpseed is released under the terms of the GNU General Public License